CartographerLabs/Website-Category-Identification-Tool/README.md

 - The URL's content includes a keyword (e.g. 'news','cooking' or 'sport') more than a given threshold of times and the website's body length is within a given character length range (e.g. between 0 and 1000, or above 7000)

 ## Installation
-All requirements are stored in the requirements.txt file.
+All requirements are stored in the requirements.txt file or in the virtual environment provided.
 ```bash
 pip install -r requirements.txt
 ```